 - Rosemary: a study published in 2012 found that exposure to the aroma of rosemary oil improved peoples scores for speed and accuracy in thinking activites.

 - Pasconal®: a homeopathic combination made with Avena Sative, Valeriana, Ignatia, and Tarantula.
-An observational study published in 2011 found that Pasconal® is an effective and well-tolerated alternative to pharmaceuticals for the treatment of nervous disorders and sleep disorders.
-Symptoms included nervousness/restlessness, irritability/eccentricity, sleep disorders, fitful sleep, and hyperacitivity.
+An observational study published in 2011 found that Pasconal® has positive effects to relieve sleep disturbances, physical and mental exhaustion, nervousness and restlessness.